 As you develop a strategy for engaging residents in activity planning, think about tools you already have that gather this type of information.
-The information about daily preferences and routines in each of the resident's care plans can provide some starter ideas that you can build or in more organized discussions with groups like the examples here.
+The information about daily preferences and routines in each of the resident's care plans can provide some starter ideas that you can build on in more organized discussions with groups or individually like the examples here.

-- Community Circles - Activity Planning Committees
+- Community Circles

+- Activity Planning Committees

+- Resident Surveys

+- Meeting one-on-one